 - 0.5 micrograms (mcg) of folate DFE

-- 35 IU of Vitamin A
+- 35 international units of vitamin A

 - 0.72 mg of vitamin E

 - 2.75 mcg of vitamin K

 Cranberries also contain a range of vital B vitamins, including:

 - vitamin B-3 (niacin)